skunnath2020/Web-scraping-challenge/README.md

 ## Hints

-* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
+* Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-* Use Pymongo for CRUD applications for your database.
+* Used Pymongo for CRUD applications for your database.
 For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

-* Use Bootstrap to structure your HTML template.
+* Used Bootstrap to structure your HTML template.

-### Copyright

-Trilogy Education Services © 2021.
-All Rights Reserved.